Vyral/base-template/_posts/2018-08-14-heres-how-we-can-help-condo-investors-succeed.md

 **Here is a game changer for you.** When an investor has 25% of their own money to put down on a property, we will no longer hit you with that crazy owner-occupancy requirement, which says that you can’t have more than 49% tenants in the building.
 In fact, we just closed a transaction with a property which was 80% tenant occupied.

-One more big thing to mention is this. **If one entity owns more than 10% of the condo complex, you’ve probably lost a transaction as a result of that.** Well, we just upped that requirement to 20%.
+One more big thing to mention is this:&nbsp;**If one entity owns more than 10% of the condo complex, you’ve probably lost a transaction as a result of that.** Well, we just upped that requirement to 20%.

 If you have any questions or need any help getting a condo deal done with your investor, please feel free to give a call or send me an email.
 I look forward to hearing from you soon.